 Admission to the Program

 The Program in Technology and Society is open to all undergraduate students.
 Students interested in pursuing the certificate program should complete the enrollment form and indicate whether they are interested in the Information Technology Track or the Energy Track.

 Program of Study

 The program provides a focus on technology (Information Technology or Energy) and society.
 A gateway course, Technology and Society (EGR/HIS/SOC 277), provides exposure to a broad set of issues at the intersection of technology and society.
 In addition to this course, students study both the technological and societal aspects of either Information Technology or Energy, to acquire a good understanding of both sides of the issues that come up at this intersection.
 On the technology side, there is a rich set of courses in IT and Energy areas that have been designed to be accessible to all students on campus (with no or few prerequisites) and that place the technical material in a broader application context.
-Similarly, on the societal side, technology issues are part of important courses in several departments such as Sociology and the Woodrow Wilson School.
+Similarly, on the societal side, technology issues are part of important courses in several departments such as Sociology and the School of Public and International Affairs.
 Finally, students need to conduct research on a specific issue through a one-term project with a subsequent written component (junior paper/senior thesis component) and present their research at a program symposium.

 The following requirements need to be satisfied to earn the program certificate: core course, two technology courses, two societal courses, one breadth course, one-term independent research project, present project/thesis to the program students and faculty at an annual symposium held in the spring.
 Students must select either the Information Technology track or the Energy track and take the technology, societal, and breadth courses from the respective list of courses.
 Pass/D/Fail policy: Students may use no more than one course taken on a Pass/D/Fail basis to satisfy program requirements.